Ade-tayo/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-It contains the code of a Sentiment Analysis ML model in python
+It contains the code of a Sentiment Analysis ML model in python.